Syncano/syncano-js/README.md

 account.instance().detail(MY_INSTANCE_NAME); //return a promise with MY_INSTANCE_NAME details account.instance(MY_INSTANCE_NAME).detail(); //return a promise with MY_INSTANCE_NAME details
 ```
-You can also continue to chain, passing in `id`s to get to correct object you need:
+You can also continue to chain by passing in `id`s to get to the correct object.

 ```js
 account.instance(MY_INSTANCE_NAME).class(MY_CLASS_NAME).dataobject(ID).detail(); //return a promise with the details of DataObject 'id' in class 'MY_CLASS_NAME', in the instance 'MY_INSTANCE_NAME`